RobertZetterlund/intro-to-ai/assignment2/report.md

 # Task 2
 <!-- Use a confusion matrix to evaluate the use of logistic regression to classify the iris data set.
 Use the one-vs-rest option to use the same setup as in the lectures for multiclass regression -->
+The below code snippet shows how the confusion matrix below was caluclated.

 ```python
 # Load iris dataset and get data and classification